 Thanks for joining me for another blog.

-Some of you may have seen my UEFA Champions League visualisation posted on Tableau Public.
+Some of you may have seen my UEFA Champions League visualisation posted on Tableau Public, seen through the link at the top of the page.
 To save you a click, here it is again!

 The first thing to highlight is that for this visualisation I wanted to focus primarily on the design.
 I was going for a ‘print’ type visualisation.
 The second focus point was on wanting to make the visualisation solely using the tools only on Tableau.
 I.e. only using the existing Tableau shape files as well as through having to create polygons and utilising data densification to get the rest of my desired effect.
 With most my visualisations on my page I want to try something new that I haven’t before, be it through design, chart type or calculations.
 (This is my excuse at least as to why some visualisations might not always be deemed the acme of beauty.)